pgvector/pgvector-rust/README.md

 let vec = SparseVector::from_dense(vec![1.0, 0.0, 2.0, 0.0, 3.0, 0.0]);
 ```

-or a map of non-zero elements
+Or a map of non-zero elements

 ```rust
 let map = HashMap::from([(0, 1.0), (2, 2.0), (4, 3.0)]);